-As the COVID-19 pandemic continues to cause concern for buyers, suppliers and other stakeholders, it is important to recognise that procurement has never played a more important role in bringing businesses and communities together
+As we navigate the exit route of the COVID-19 pandemic there continues to be concerns for buyers, suppliers and other stakeholders.
+It is important to recognise that procurement has never played a more important role in bringing businesses and communities together

 In recent years procurement professionals have spoken a lot about the importance of strategic procurement and have adopted more effective methods of procurement to drive value and increase transparency throughout the procurement process.

 We explore “strategic procurement” below and help your organisation to understand the benefits of below.

 What is strategic procurement?

 The Chartered Institute of Procurement and Supply (CIPS) has given a definition of strategic procurement on its website, noting that: